Montclair Hit-And-Run Accident Attorneys

 Who Pays For My Damages After A Hit-And-Run?

 In a hit-and-run accident, the person responsible for paying damages is typically the at-fault driver.
-If the at-fault driver is identified, you may file a claim or lawsuit against them to recover compensation, regardless of the criminal case’s outcome.
+If the at-fault driver is identified, you may file a claim or lawsuit against them to seek compensation, regardless of the criminal case’s outcome.

-However, you have other options if the at-fault driver cannot be identified.
+However, you may have other options if the at-fault driver cannot be identified.
 Your auto insurance policy may apply, depending on what coverage you have:

 - Uninsured/Underinsured Motorist (UM/UIM) Coverage — If the at-fault driver is uninsured or underinsured, your car insurance policy’s UM/UIM coverage may be your primary source of compensation.
 The amount of coverage typically depends on the limits you selected when you purchased your policy.